-Understanding and Treating the Triad: Eating Disorders, Substance Use Disorders, and PTSD (Breakout B: Tim Brewerton, MD, DFAPA, FAED, DFAACAP, HCEDS)
+Understanding and Treating the Triad: Eating Disorders, Substance Use Disorders, and PTSD (Breakout B: Tim Brewerton, MD, DFAPA, FAED, DFAACAP, CEDS)

 Running on Empty: Sport Nutrition Therapy Case Studies of Athletes During their Recovery Process and a New Community Based Online Education Program for Coaches and Exercise Professionals (Breakout C: Page Love, MS, RDN, CSSD, LD)

-Workshop: A Brain-based Approach to Eating Disorders Treatment (Laura Hill, PhD)
+Workshop: A Brain-based Approach to Eating Disorder Treatment (Keynote Address: Laura Hill, PhD)

 Assessment and Treatment of Pediatric Feeding Disorders – A Historical Subtype of Avoidant-Restrictive Food Intake Disorder (ARFID) (Keynote Address: Will Sharp, PhD)